 During the year, four courageous moms are selected as ‘Pearl of the Quarter’

 and featured in our String of Pearls newsletter.
 Each of these mothers are given a small monetary token of appreciation and awarded the

 Margie Faye Davis Webber ‘Diamond Award’ at our annual H.O.M.E. for the Holidays brunch and tea social.

-Our 'Pearl in the Purse' Fund is used as discretionary funding to help meet immediate needs in emergency situations.
+Our 'Pearl in Her Purse' Fund is used as discretionary funds to help cover the costs associated with unexpected hardship, immediate need, or emergency situations.

 100% of your contribution to this fund will help support single mothers facing hardship.

 “When Mothers feel they have nothing else to lose… encouragement shows up to remind them they have everything more to gain.”